platocrat/mailmerge-studio/README.md

      - Key metrics cards
      - An embedded bar/line chart image (for clients that block JS)
-     - A “View live dashboard” link (fully WCAG 2.1 AA).
+     - A "View live dashboard" link (fully WCAG 2.1 AA).

 5. **Iterate by email**

-   - Reply “FILTER last 30d” or attach an updated CSV—MailMerge Studio re‑renders and replies.
+   - Reply "FILTER last 30d" or attach an updated CSV—MailMerge Studio re‑renders and replies.

 ---